discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ```

 :::tip
-Besides keeping credentials safe you can (and should) add `node_modules` here.
+Besides keeping credentials safe, you can (and should) add `node_modules` here.
 This directory can be restored based on your entries in `package.json` and `package-lock.json` by running `npm install` after downloading and does not need to be included in git.

-You can specify quite complex patterns in `.gitignore` files, check out the [git documentation on `.gitignore`](https://git-scm.com/docs/gitignore) for more information!
+You can specify quite intricate patterns in `.gitignore` files, check out the [git documentation on `.gitignore`](https://git-scm.com/docs/gitignore) for more information!
 :::

 #### Online editors